peteroupc/peteroupc.github.io/random.md

 <a id=Which_Seeded_PRNG_to_Use></a>
 ### Which Seeded PRNG to Use

-If an application decides to use a seeded PRNG for repeatable "randomness", that PRNG SHOULD meet or exceed the requirements of a [**statistical RNG**](#Statistical_RNGs) (except it may use a custom seed) and SHOULD be reasonably fast.
+If an application decides to use a seeded PRNG for repeatable "randomness", that PRNG SHOULD meet or exceed the requirements of a [**statistical RNG**](#Statistical_RNGs) (except the seed is application-defined instead) and SHOULD be reasonably fast.

 <a id=Seed_Generation_for_Seeded_PRNGs></a>
 ### Seed Generation for Seeded PRNGs